Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 So it was like, I'm like going by myself to Santa Barbara to debate this fucking guy for four hours.
 Yeah.

 No, it was definitely, it's a lot.
-I think Andrew, my biggest thing with him is that he just like, he wants to argue the definition of words for hours.
+I think Andrew, my biggest thing with him is that he just like he wants to argue the definition of words for hours.

-It was like, okay. definition debates just from a viewer experience, it's not enjoyable.
+It was like, okay.
+Definition debates just, from a viewer experience, it's not enjoyable.

-It's not enjoyable from a participant experience, at least for me, I guess he likes them, but for me, it's not enjoyable.
+From a participant experience, at least for me, I guess he likes them, but for me, it's not enjoyable.

 And it also kind of seems like a cop-out because it's like, you're going to debate these definitions in a way so that you don't have to promote an actual opinion.
 Right.

-But like, we can agree on the definition of a word and still have very different opinions
+But like we can agree on the definition of a word and still have very different opinions

-the subject at hand.
+on, you know, the subject at hand.
 100%.

 I mean, I will say, I think Brian is really, really professional and very fun to work with.
+Like, he's super chill.

 I don't know what the fuck happened with that.
-It's like that whole thing could have been resolved with like two DMs.
+It's like, that whole thing could have been resolved with like two DMs.

 Why wouldn't you tell me you got Myron?
 I would have come.